pgliaskovitis/confabulation-engine/README.md

 At the symbolic level, confabulation architectures are very related to Markov Random Fields (MRFs -- or the more specific Restricted Boltzmann Machines RBMs), Attractor Neural Networks and Energy Models in general.
 However, here there is no underlying joint probability distribution learning and no energy minimization objectives, at least not explicitly.
 And, unlike general MRFs, confabulation architectures are by definition massively parallelizable.

-The temporal feedback mechanism of Recurrent Neural Networks (RNNs) does bear a resemblance to the "swirl" thought process.
+The temporal feedback mechanism of Recurrent Neural Networks (RNNs) does bear a resemblance to the swirl thought process.
 The latter can effectively be thought of as "Recurrent Maximum Likelihood".
 Of course, in confabulation there is no concept of optimizing an objective function.
 Furthermore, RNNs encode the whole space of possible word contexts into a single real vector (or a set of real vectors), the RNN state.
 Yet, there is of now no interpretable correspondence of these vectors to symbols as there could presumably be in the human brain.

 The strength and intricacy of confabulation lies in that it can combine all modes of human sensory perception under a single unifying framework of abstract symbols.
 The concept of "apple" can be simultaneously connected to a symbol for the image of an apple, a symbol for the smell of an apple and a symbol for the taste of an apple.
 A word can be a "symbol", as can be a phoneme, a particular sound signal, the output of an edge detector, or the representations learned by the hidden layers of a deep convolutional neural network.